silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 usage_key = Location('org', 'course', 'run', 'category', 'name', 'revision')
 ```

+See the [OpaqueKey hierarchy](https://github.com/edx/edx-platform/wiki/Opaque-Keys#opaquekey-hierarchy) to understand what types of keys are available.

 ### Dealing with old-style serialized data (LMS only)

 As of right now, the use of opaque keys (especially on the LMS) is mostly reserved for in-memory representations.
 While we are in the process of trying to update and migrate old data correctly, you might need to construct an opaque key out of an old-style string-representation of the `course_id` or `location`.
-This is especially true when it comes to urls or external services that send across the old-style strings.
-We have a few standard patterns for parsing the old-style strings correctly.

-Note: In the transition period, the LMS should be using the 'from_deprecated_string' family of functions at the outer edge of the system, and in the future, it should just be using 'from_string' functions.
+Old-style course_ids have the format `"org/course/run"`.
+Old-style locations have the format `"i4x://org/course/category/name`.

 For constructing course keys:
 ```